 Dress respectfully with an awareness of local standards.
 Dress modestly at religious sites and check what swimwear is suitable for pools and the beach.

-Always ask first before photographing or videoing people.
-If you want to go that extra mile, send them back copies of photos to help make it a two-way exchange.
+Always ask first before photographing or videoing people, particularly children.
+(If you are having trouble communicating verbally, use Google Translate or gestures) If you want to go that extra mile, send them back copies of photos to help make it a two-way exchange.

 Be wary of giving gifts or money to beggars, children, and people you have just met.
 Supporting the community through a local school, clinic, or development project may be more constructive.

 Take care of the environment as you would your own home.
-Use alternatives to plastic and say no to plastic bags, recycle wherever possible, and try to keep your waste as low as possible.
+Use alternatives to plastic and say no to plastic bags, reuse, refuse, or recycle wherever possible, and try to keep your use of disposable utensils as low as possible.
+Always keep any trash or waste with you if you cannot find a proper way to dispose of it in the area you are touring- take the effort to find a garbage bin or recycling area if possible.

 The traveller who wishes to have a happy and successful trip should keep as calm, cheerful, and friendly as possible.
 A smile is an international sign of warmth and friendship, so if in doubt – smile!